FPV-Drone-STM32F411/DroneController/README.md

 ![image](https://github.com/user-attachments/assets/66eaace1-5f99-4fdb-9aa4-7867878309cd)

 ## Collaboration

-This project is in collaboration with Ammar Mahmood and esb8, All PCB designs, firmware modifications, and build documentation are developed jointly to ensure the highest quality and performance.
+This project is in collaboration with Ammar Mahmood and esb8, all PCB designs, CAD modelling, firmware modifications, and build documentation are developed jointly to ensure the highest quality and performance.

 ## License